Clipper Navigation: Fleet

-The Clipper fleet currently consists of two high speed catamarans, the MV Victoria Clipper V and the MV San Juan Clipper that serve Seattle, Victoria, and Friday Harbor.
-FRS Clipper Navigation will introduce a new whale watching vessel to replace the MV San Juan Clipper.
-The new vessel is currently under construction and will be delivered in May 2026, the new vessel is designed by One2ThreeNaval Architects in Sydney, Australia, and being built by Mavrik Manrine Inc, in La Conner, Washington.
-The Clipper fleet is one of the fastest passenger vessels in the western hemisphere.
+The Clipper fleet currently consists of two high speed catamarans, the MV Victoria Clipper V and the MV Emerald Clipper that serve Seattle, Victoria, and Friday Harbor.
+FRS Clipper Navigation introduced a new whale watching vessel to replace the MV San Juan Clipper.
+The new vessel was christened on April 16, 2026 and is currently in service.
+The Emerald Clipper was designed by One2Three Naval Architects in Sydney, Australia, and built by Mavrik Manrine Inc, in La Conner, Washington.
+The Clipper fleet includes one of the fastest passenger vessels in the western hemisphere.

 Clipper Navigation was also responsible for operating the MV Princess Marguerite III, a car ferry between Seattle and Victoria.
-Its operation was in 1999 due to the extremely high costs associated with the six-hour trip between ports.
+Its operation was ended in 1999 due to the extremely high costs associated with the six-hour trip between ports.
 Currently, there is no car service between Seattle and Victoria.
 The primary choice for passengers with cars is the MV Coho ferry out of Port Angeles.
 The Washington State Ferry from Anacortes, Washington to Sidney, British Columbia to Victoria was discontinued.
 The WSF announced that they don't anticipate being able to return the Sidney run to service until 2030.
 Clipper Vacations can book passengers who wish to take the Coho in conjunction with a hotel stay.
 The Clipper also ran the MV Victoria Clipper I, and the MV Victoria Clipper IV.